 III.
 Strategies to Define the Scope of your Bibliography

 It is important that the scope of sources cited and summarized in your bibliography are well-defined and sufficiently narrow in coverage to ensure that you're not overwhelmed by the number of potential items to consider including.
-Many of the general strategies used to narrow a topic for a research paper are the same that you can use to define the scope of what to include in an annotated bibliography.
+Many of the general strategies used to narrow a topic for a research paper are the same that you can apply to framing the scope of what to include in an annotated bibliography.
 Examples include:

 IV.
 Assessing the Relevance and Value of Sources